luckybroman5/http-log-reconstructor/README.md

 #### Current Work:
 * Obtain and document “Wildcard values”, meaning things like dma, authorization, apikey, geo lat and long, etc are not captured for security / privacy and the ability variate the values in a load test
+* Add random variation between sleep cylces
+* Import helper functions and run browserify for a more rich feature set of load tests

 ## Technologies:
 * Docker